 New parents face a lot of surprises when they bring their child home, including a possible surprise from the IRS.
-If they hire a nanny, they may be considered household employers and could be responsible for paying and withholding Social Security, Medicare and unemployment taxes.
+If they hire a nanny, they may be considered household employers and could be responsible for paying and withholding nanny taxes such as Social Security, Medicare and unemployment taxes.
 They also may need to issue their nanny a W-2 and submit it to the federal government.
-Although new parents may not expect to have responsibilities as an employer added to their responsibilities as parents, understanding the requirements and which ones apply to them will help them navigate their new roles.
+Although new parents may not expect to have responsibilities as an employer added to their responsibilities as parents, understanding nanny tax rules will help them navigate their new roles.

 When is a nanny a household employee?